-- Replace internal components. - Check the door alignment and catch operation and adjust if required (see Maintenance & Servicing, Section 5&6). - Check the soundness of door seals, castings and joints. - Check the operation of the air controls. - 1.2 Now carry out a final smoke draw test: - Warm the flue with a blowlamp, or similar, for about 10 minutes. - Place a smoke pellet on the centre of the grate, with the air controls open. - Close the door.
+- Replace the baffle and log guard. - Check the door alignment and catch operation and adjust if required (see Maintenance & Servicing, Sections 5 & 6). - Check the soundness of door seals, castings and joints. - Check seal of the appliance to the wall. - Check the operation of the air controls. - 1.2 Now carry out a final smoke draw test: - Warm the flue with a blowlamp, or similar, for about 10 minutes. - Place a smoke pellet on the centre of the grate, with the air controls open. - Close the door.
 Smoke should now be drawn up the flue and be seen to exit from the flue terminal. - Complete test with all doors and windows closed in the room where the appliance is fitted. - If there are any extractor fans in adjacent rooms the test must be repeated with the fans running on maximum and with interconnecting doors open. - Check the effect of ceiling fans during the test.